-Keith Parsons, aged 52 from Plymouth, received a kidney from an altruistic donor in 2009.
-Here he describes what it was like waiting for a kidney transplant.
+Keith, from Plymouth, describes what it was like waiting for a kidney transplant.

 “I am someone who accepts whatever life brings along.
 So I did get used to being on dialysis,” says Keith.

 “But there is no doubt that being dialysed three times a week does interfere with your life and your family’s life.”